Year-Round Home Maintenance: What You Need to Know

 • Replace worn weatherstripping around doors.

-• Recaulk around your windows if the current caulk has pulled away.
+• Recaulk around windows if the current caulk has pulled away.
 This will help minimize heat loss on cold winter days.

 • Plant bulbs and perennials.